A personal

 Yours to leave

 Delete the account in-app.
-Auth, data, and photos are wiped in one tap.
+Auth, data, and photos are wiped in a tap.

 Palate.